 War and the American Revolution (1775-1783)

-John Hancock, whose fortune came from shipping, also grasped the dangers that war posed to trade and paper currency.
-With blockades and economic instability threatening his business, Hancock smartly diversified his wealth into gold and silver.
-This move protected his fortune from the inflation and devaluation that crippled others, allowing him to retain his influence and financial power throughout the Revolution and beyond.
+John Hancock, whose fortune came from shipping, saw how blockades and economic instability threatened his business during the war.
+Therefore, he diversified his wealth into gold and silver.
+This move protected his wealth from the inflation and devaluation, allowing him to retain his influence and financial power throughout the Revolution and beyond.

 The Napoleonic Wars (1803-1815)

-During the Napoleonic Wars, gold as a safe haven during war and economic crises proved essential for investors seeking stability as the tumult echoed across Europe.
+During the Napoleonic Wars gold proved essential for investors seeking stability as the tumult echoed across Europe.
 Investors like the Rothschild family, banking magnates of the time, saw opportunities in this chaos.
-They strategically invested in gold, accumulating vast fortunes that withstood the ravages of the wars in Europe and the French Hyperinflation following the revolution.
+They strategically invested their money into gold and built great wealth that withstood the chaos of war.

 The American Civil War’s post War period and “Black Friday” (1869)